Seifert surfaces, knot cobordism, and hyperbolic knots

 |---|---|---|---|

 The genus g(K) is the minimal genus among all Seifert surfaces spanning the knot.
-It measures the complexity of the knot - higher genus means more "complicated" topology.
+It measures knot complexity: g(K) = 0 if and only if K is the unknot, and genus is additive under connected sum.

 The Seifert algorithm always produces a surface, but it might not be minimal!